kaaass/treedifferencing/README.md

-This is a for of [Gumtree](https://github.com/GumTreeDiff/gumtree/wiki).
+This is a fork of [Gumtree](https://github.com/GumTreeDiff/gumtree/wiki).

-It contains an experimental a new implementation of an optimized ChangeDistiller and several general optimizations for tree differencing algorithms.
+It contains a new optimized implementation of ChangeDistiller and several general optimizations for tree differencing algorithms.

 ## Structure